manendranathshukla/RUL-Esimator-Remaining-Useful-Life-/README.md

 matplotlib

 eg:
-import tkinter as tk
-import pandas as pd
-import numpy as np
-from pandas import DataFrame
-import utils
-import featuretools as ft
-from tkinter import filedialog import matplotlib.pyplot as plt from matplotlib.backends.backend_tkagg import FigureCanvasTkAgg from matplotlib.backends.backend_tkagg import FigureCanvasTkAgg
+import tkinter as tk ,import pandas as pd , import numpy as np , from pandas import DataFrame , import utils , import featuretools as ft , from tkinter import filedialog , import matplotlib.pyplot as plt , from matplotlib.backends.backend_tkagg import FigureCanvasTkAgg